graeme-walker/emailrelay-build/README.md

 emailrelay-build
 --

-E-MailRelay is hosted on SourceForge, but this repository can be used for building the E-MailRelay Windows GUI from scratch on a clean build server.
+E-MailRelay is principally hosted on SourceForge, with mirroring to github graeme-walker/emailrelay.

+This repository is only intended for building the E-MailRelay GUI on Windows running on a clean build server.

 Refer to the comments in winbuildall.bat for more details.